OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 You also quickly find that just because you can save anything in Git doesn't mean you should.
 It's not hard to imagine a rule that says development teams must create Kubernetes deployment resources instead of individual pods, use ingress rules that respond to very specific hostnames, and always include a standard security policy.
 This kind of standardization is tedious to enforce through pull requests, so a much better solution is to give teams standard resource templates that they populate with their specific configuration.
 But this is not a feature inherent to Git or GitOps.

-We then have those processes "right of the cluster" where management and support tasks are defined.
+We then have those processes "right of the cluster", where management and support tasks are defined.

 Reporting on the intent of a Git commit is almost impossible.
 If you looked at a diff between two commits and saw that a deployment image tag was increased, new secret values were added, and a config map was deleted, how would you describe the intent of that change?
-The easy answer is to read the commit message, but this is not a viable option for reporting tools that must map high level events like "deployed a new app version" or "bugfix release" (which are critical if you want to measure yourself against standard metrics like those presented in the [DORA report](https://www.devops-research.com/research.html)) to the diff between two commits.
-Even if you could divine an algorithm that understood the intent of a Git commit, a Git repo was never meant to be used as a timeseries database.
+The easy answer is to read the commit message, but this isn't a viable option for reporting tools that must map high level events like "deployed a new app version" or "bug fix release" (which are critical if you want to measure yourself against standard metrics like those presented in the [DORA report](https://www.devops-research.com/research.html)) to the diff between two commits.
+Even if you could divine an algorithm that understood the intent of a Git commit, a Git repo was never meant to be used as a time-series database.

 GitOps also provides no guidance on how to perform support tasks after the system is in its desired state.
 What would you commit to a Git repo to delete misbehaving pods so they can be recreated by their parent deployment?
 Maybe a job could do this, but you have to be careful that Kubernetes doesn't try to apply that job resource twice.
 But then what would you commit to the repo to view the pod logs of a service like an ingress controller that was preinstalled on your cluster?
 My mind boggles at the thought of all the asynchronous message handling you would need to implement to recreate `kubectl logs mypod` in a GitOps model.